Quantum fluctuation in an inhomogeneous background and its influence on the phase transition in a finite volume system: Numerical results and discussions

-Finally we will give some brief discussion about the volume dependence of the quantum scattering effect in the inhomogeneous background.
-From the expression of the density of states (\ref{rhotot}) one can see that the size $R$ of the system appears in the denominator.
-In the surface and curvature term it is order of $1/R$ and $1/R^2$ respectively, and in the inhomogeneous term it is order of $1/R^3$.
+We will also discuss the volume dependence of the quantum scattering effect in the inhomogeneous background.
+From the expression of the density of states (\ref{rhotot}) one can see that the size $R$ of the system appears in the denominator; specifically, the surface and curvature term are an order of $1/R$ and $1/R^2$ respectively, and the inhomogeneous term is order of $1/R^3$.
 Therefore by a qualitative analysis it can be deduced that when the system size is large enough the quantum fluctuations of the inhomogeneous background can be neglected and the MRE result will be recovered, and if the system size goes to infinity the MFA result will be recovered.
-In our case of study if the system size $R$ is greater than about $10\rm{fm}$, with $r_0$ increasing or $\b$ decreasing the first order phase transition may be weakened in some degree while the crossover will not appear.
+In our case if the system size $R$ is greater than about $10\rm{fm}$, with $r_0$ increasing or $\b$ decreasing the first order phase transition may be weakened in some degree while the crossover will not appear.
 Therefore the MRE result is nearly recovered.
 When the system size $R$ is greater than about $20\rm{fm}$ the quantum scattering effect over the inhomogeneous background could be almost neglected and the MRE effect also becomes very small.
 Hence the result is very close to the case of the MFA.